jitsi/handbook/docs/devops-guide/docker.md

 * Signalling (XMPP)
 * Bridge channel (colibri)

 Due to the hop-by-hop nature of WebSockets the reverse proxy must properly terminate and forward WebSocket connections.
-There 2 routes require such treatment:
+There 3 routes require such treatment:

 * /xmpp-websocket
 * /colibri-ws
+* /http-bind (XMPP over BOSH still used by mobile clients)

 With nginx, these routes can be forwarded using the following config snippet: